gwlee244/team-generator/README.md

 ## Acknowledgments

-* The instructor, TAs, and classmates at the Coding Bootcamp at the University of Texas at Austin
+* The instructor, TAs, and classmates at the Coding Bootcamp at UNC
-* Friends in the software industry (Bill, thank you for your timely and tremendous help)
+* Friends in the software industry (Bill, thank you for answering my questions!)